-- Begin by praying the Sign of the Cross. - Pray together the short prayer under Let Us Pray. - Direct the young people to take their seats for the Scripture reflection.
+- Begin by praying the Sign of the Cross. - Pray together the short prayer under Let Us Pray. - Direct the students to take their seats for the Scripture reflection.

-💋 Scripture
+Scripture

-Guide the group through a reflection on the verse from the Gospel according to Luke.
+Guide the class through a reflection on the verse from the Gospel according to Luke.
 You may wish to play instrumental music during the reflection.

-- Invite the candidates to be still and close their eyes.
-Encourage them to open their minds and hearts to what God is saying to them. - Proclaim the Scripture from Luke 11:33-36 as the young people listen. - Allow for several minutes of silent reflection. - Ask: What did you hear God say to you today? - Call on volunteers to respond.
+- Invite the students to be still, close their eyes, and quiet themselves.
+Encourage them to open their minds and hearts to what God is saying to them. - Proclaim the Scripture from Luke 11:33-36 as the candidates listen. - Allow for several minutes of silent reflection. - Ask: What did you hear God say to you today? - Call on volunteers to respond.

-Have you ever thought ...
+Have you ever thought . . .